MARITIME HISTORY SOCIETY

 7. Undertake other assignments as designated by the Director

-Internships are offered for periods of two weeks to a maximum of three months.
+Internships are offered for periods of four weeks to a maximum of three months.
 Starting dates are at the beginning of the month and mid-month.

 MHS internships are unpaid.
 Interns or their sponsoring institutions are responsible for the cost of travel, insurance, accommodation and living expenses.